 The Division of Wildlife Resources manages several wildlife areas, including Hardware Ranch near Logan, Utah

 This process is evident in Utah's Watershed Restoration Initiative, which has led to the restoration of nearly 1.5 million acres of land making it more resistant to catastrophic wildfire, improving it's water quality and quantity, enhancing forage for livestock and wildlife and helping keep sensitive species from being listed as endangered.Decreased water use is also critical to Utah if it's to meet the future needs and population growth of the state.
-Utah is making significant strides toward achieving Governor Herbert's goal of 25 percent water conservation by 2025.
+Regional water conservation goals that are targeted to nine areas around the state replaced the previous statewide goal of cutting water use 25% by 2025.
 This is happening by working closely with water conservancy districts to "Slow the Flow."
 DNR's commitment is evident in a number of other programs, including catastrophic fire reduction, sage-grouse management, hunting and fishing, outdoor recreation and responsible development of oil and gas.